Does "Won't Back Down" Square with Research?

 Research cited by Megan Sambolt

 Griffiths, A., Parson, L. B., Burns, M. K., VanDerHeyden, A., & Tilly, W. D. (2007).
-Response to intervention: Research to practice.
-In Alexandria, VA: National Association of State Directors of Special Education, Inc. Retrieved from http://www.rti4success.org/pdf/RtI_Bibliography2.pdf
+Response to intervention: Research for practice.
+In Alexandria, VA: National Association of State Directors of Special Education, Inc. Retrieved from http://www.rti4success.org/sites/default/files/RtI_Bibliography2.pdf

 Guarino, C.M., Hamilton, L.S., Lockwood, J.R., and Rathbun, A.H.
 (2006).
 Teacher qualifications, instructional practices, and reading and mathematics gains of kindergartners (NCES 2006-031).
 U.S. Department of Education.
 Washington, DC: National Center for Education Statistics.